Francisco el Matemático: Premise

-Initially, it began as a miniseries of 10 chapters aired every week on Saturdays, produced in an agreement between RCN Televisión and the Institute of Education of Bogota; but due to the success, it was decided to increase to 20 chapters, to later become in the year 2000 a series of daily broadcast.
+Initially, it began as a miniseries of 10 chapters aired every week on Saturdays, produced in an agreement between RCN Televisión and the Institute of Education of Bogotá; but due to the success, it was decided to increase to 20 chapters, to later become in the year 2000 a series of daily broadcast.
 Each season of the series was equivalent to one academic school year, that is, between 1999 and 2001 the series was developed whose students were in ninth grade of Secondary Basic Education, tenth and eleventh grade of Vocational Middle Education.
 When the promotion of students of the 2001 season came out, the 2002 season was divided between: Gabriela's friends who were in eleventh grade, Gabriela's life in the university, the life in the army of Jhon Mario, Carlos and Fercho who lent mandatory military service, and other friends of Gabriela who were undecided with their lives after school.

 Unknown that the series was going to last several more seasons, its main actor Luis Mesa left the series in 2000 to work in other productions, and was replaced by actor Ricardo Vélez under the name of Juan Francisco Reyes.
 The producers decided to maintain the original essence of an integral professor, except that he taught Spanish and literature classes, and this was not an impediment for the series to continue calling himself Francisco el matemático.
 After the departure of Ricardo Vélez who ran with the same fate as his predecessor, the last actor to replace him until the end was Alejandro Martínez with the name of Francisco Santamaría.